zichongkao/zichongkao.github.io/drafts/2015-02-24-singapore-story.markdown

 So weird to read about PAP complaining about "flagrant bias" in the Straits Times pp 298.

-"all dressed in white to symbolise clean government - there would be none of the corruption that had been rife in teh past in Singaproe and existed in many other new countries
+"all dressed in white to symbolise clean government - there would be none of the corruption that had been rife in teh past in Singaproe and existed in many other new countries (308)

-"deep social, economic, and political grevances were driving the Chinese-educated to support the communists and to help them overthrow the existing order. "
+"never been able to get the Enflish-educated to understand that deep social, economic, and political grevances were driving the Chinese-educated to support the communists and to help them overthrow the existing order. " (309)

+On the importance of airconditioning : "To gie of their best, the ministers had to have air-conditioned offices.
+That may sound odd, but without air-conditioning, efficient work in tropicl Singapore would not have been feasible."
+(316)

+Identifies problem: "Only then would we be able to tackle the lack of a Malayan consciousness among the Chinese, and imbue them wit ha commitment and loyalty to the country of their adoption; and this was all-important for they had to change their attitude before the Malay leaders in Kuala Lumpur would agree to merger" (319)

+Women: "we shared the view that one reason for the backwardness of China and the rest of Asia, except Japan, was that women had not been emancipated.
+They had to be put on a part wit hteh men, given the same education adn enabled to make their full contribution to society."
+(325)

+Flag: "Chinese wanted red for good fortune, the Malays red and white , their tradtional colours for courage and purity.
+But Indonesia alrady had red and white for their flag, and so had Poland.
+The Chinese, influenced by the five yellow starts on teh flag of Communist China, wanted stars.
+The Malays wanted a crecent moon... " (343)